Mark Rankine: Sheffield United

 After Craig Brown had replaced David Moyes as Preston manager for the 2002–03 season, Rankine found his place under threat and he finished the campaign on loan at Sheffield United.
 This move offered him a second chance at promotion as United reached the play-off final, but Rankine again missed out on top-flight football as they lost to his former club Wolverhampton Wanderers (inflicting a second successive 3–0 final defeat on him).

 Despite this disappointment, Sheffield United retained Rankine's services, signing him permanently in July 2003.
 He remained at Bramall Lane for just one full season before his contract expired and he left for Tranmere Rovers.

 Tranmere Rovers

 Rankine's first season with Tranmere saw him again reach the play-offs but they lost their semi-final tie on penalties to Hartlepool United.
 He had planned to retire at the end of the campaign but decided to sign a one-year extension in the close season.
 His second season was more of a struggle, and he opted to have his contract terminated by mutual consent and retire before the season's conclusion after finding it tough to play as regularly aged 36.
 Rankine scored once during his spell at Tranmere, in a 2–1 Football League Trophy win over Lincoln City on 18 October 2005.

 After football

 In 2008 Rankine started working as a football agent.

 Personal life

-He is the uncle of footballer Michael Rankine, Danny Rose, and Mitch Rose who also play football professionally in England.
+He is the uncle of footballers Michael Rankine, Danny Rose, and Mitch Rose.